 “really. what a surprise!”

 So, after trekking out 2 days into one of the most remote deserts on the planet into a Russian rocket base guarded by the military, and STILL bumping into derpers, I think we can all declare urbex officially dead and buried.
-This was almost turning out like a nice day out at Pyestock.
-Almost.
+This was turning into a bad day in Belgium.

 Baikonor might be becoming a new urbex centre parcs, but there is a bloody good reason.
 These shuttles are fucking mental.
-I’ll spare you the ’30 years of abandoned russian majestic amazing derp dust urbex ghost #history #barelitfam #adventure #hastag’, but there were truly a sight to behold.
-I’ve seen the Saturn V and the shuttle in stasis at NASA in Florida, a fantastic day out that I’d recommend to anyone, but its so much nicer when you get to see these things on your own terms an not have your eardrums bashed in by the 5000 other folk who want to see em at the same time.
+I’ll spare you the ’30 years of abandoned russian majestic amazing derp dust urbex ghost #history #barelitfam #adventure #hastag’, but they were truly a sight to behold.
+I’ve seen the Saturn V and the shuttle in stasis at NASA in Florida, a fantastic day out that I’d recommend to anyone, but its so much nicer when you get to see these things on your own terms an not have your eardrums bashed in by the 5000 other folk who have paid their $15 to do the same.

 Myself, the Monkey and the Boatman were stood beneath the second shuttle acting the goat and generally spoiling each others photos.
 Had I not spent 5 minutes faffing about trying to the the perfect ‘URBEX POSER’ pose (I didn’t manage it) the next part of this story would have probably read something like: ‘Got in Shuttle, pretty cool, went to see the other rocket bit, had a look at a launch pad, walked home, top job’, but it wasn’t going to be that simple.
 I’d noticed out the corner of my eye, 3 dudes, one of which was head to toe in camo with a Russian military badge on left breast pocket, about 50 yards further down the hanger by other shuttle.